aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-tensorflow-serving-NeuronCore-Group.md

 TensorFlow serving allows customers to scale-up inference workloads across a network.
 Neuron TensorFlow Serving uses the same API as normal TensorFlow Serving with two differences: (a) the saved model must be compiled for Inferentia and (b) the entry point is a different binary named `tensorflow_model_server_neuron`.
 The binary is found at `/usr/local/bin/tensorflow_model_server_neuron` and is pre-installed in the DLAMI or installed with APT/YUM tensorflow-model-server-neuron package.

-If using DLAMI and aws_neuron_tensorflow_p36 environment, you can skip the installation step below.

 ## Install TensorFlow Model Server and Serving API
 Follow the steps in the [Neuron installation guide](../neuron-install-guide.md).